oneapi-src/oneDPL/documentation/library_guide/parallel_api/iterators.rst

   iterator and the unary function applied during dereference operations are required template parameters of the ``transform_iterator`` class.

-  The unary functor provided to a transform iterator should have a const call operator that takes a single argument whose parameter type can be converted to from the reference type of the original iterator.
+  The unary functor provided to a transform iterator should have a const call operator which is callable using the reference type of the original iterator.
 The functor's call operator should not have any side effects and should not modify the state of the functor object.

   The ``transform_iterator`` class provides three constructors: